[Film/Spirituality] Alejandro Jodorowsky - Anarchy, Alchemy and Cinema

 Jodorowsky's films reflect his own spiritual development, often featuring both him and his children in lead acting roles.
 The director shoots his films in sequence from start to finish and uses the process of filmmaking as a form of spiritual illumination. in his first feature “Fando y Lis”, the two main characters realise that the key to enlightenment lies in oneself, and this belief is maintained throughout the rest of Jodorowsky's future films.

 His stories revolve around the importance of asking questions and the pain of trying to understand one's own existence in the universe, and while the themes of these films are universal, they are also very much a product of their time.
 The late sixties and early seventies found a lot of people seeking spiritual enlightenment through various means outside of the major organised religions.
-Mind expanding hallucinogenic drugs were a prominent part of this scene, and Jodorowsky's striking visual style is clearly influenced by this.
+Mind expanding hallucinogenic drugs likes LSD, ACID and Mushrooms were becoming a prominent part of this scene, and Jodorowsky's striking visual style is clearly influenced by this.